Shopify/draggable/src/Draggable/DragEvent/README.md

 Read-only property for the original source element that was picked up.
 This element never moves in the DOM and gets hidden on `drag:start`.

-**`dragEvent.mirror: String`**
-Read-only property for the mirror element, which is also a copy of the `originalSource` element.
-The mirror follows your mouse/touch movements.

 **`dragEvent.sourceContainer: String`**
 Read-only property for the source elements container.
 This would be one of the containers that was passed into Draggable.